ihsan-project/ihsan-infra-pulumi/README.md

     1. Click Create Repository, give it any name
 1. Install [Docker Engine](https://docs.docker.com/get-docker/)
     - Docker Desktop is fine when running on local machine
+1. Prime the ECR instance with a hello world image.
+We need this because there's a circular dependency on the ECS running before CodePipeline is configured and the first real backend image is built and pushed to ECR.
+So need to prime the ECR instance with a sample project that will bring up ECS properly.
+We're going to use the latest ngnix image.
+    1. Locally run `docker pull nginx:latest`.
+Now running `docker images` should show the ngnix latest image
+    1. Tag the image for ECR `docker tag nginx:latest [ECR URI]`
+    1. Go to ECR and click `Push commands` and run the first command to login to ECR locally.
+You may need to make sure you have the latest AWS CLI and Docker.
+    1. Push the image up with `docker push [ECR URI]`

 ## Run Commands